 Many style bloggers close out the year with a recap of their favorite looks.
-For the next few days, I will be showing you my favorite looks from 2016, but I am breaking this project down into categories and discussing the looks more in depth.
-Like you, when I find an item that works for me I enjoy wearing it often.
+For the next few days, I will be showing you my favorite looks from 2016, but I am breaking this project down into categories and discussing the looks more in-depth.
+Like you, when I find an item that works for me, I enjoy wearing it often.
 My goal here is to share good ideas, helpful tips, where I found an excellent piece, or how and why I wore it.

-The black duster shown above and below is from White House|Black Market.
+The black duster above and below is from White House|Black Market.
 You may notice two things about these dusters.
 The bodice areas are clean and simple.
-I have a busty figure so I do not wear wide lapels or ruffles because those details would make that area appear even larger.
-If I wore a waterfall vest or cardigan, the waterfall feature should always start below my bust not on or above it.
+I have a busty figure, so I do not wear wide lapels or ruffles because those details make that area appear even more abundant.
+If I wore a waterfall vest or cardigan, the waterfall feature should always start below my bust, not on or above it.
 The second thing to notice is that the textures are smooth and sleek.
 I never want to add any volume to my heavier upper body.
-When I wear a scarf, I try to always keep the bulk of the wrap or tie above my bustline.
+When I wear a scarf, I always try to keep the bulk of the wrap or tie above my bustline.

 The little royal blue cotton cardigan is from Lands’End.
 A lightweight short cardigan in a neutral color often comes with me.
 Shivering in a drafty restaurant is never fun.

 When warmer weather arrives, I give up my jackets and cardigans to use a vest for my third piece.
 I wear the third piece as often as possible because this formula of layers works to visually smooth and conceal my middle.
 I have gained and lost about fifty pounds (several times) over my lifetime, so my midsection is not an area I ever want to show.
 During the past few years, I have maintained a healthy weight for the first time in my life.
 I read the book “Eat To Live” by Dr. Joel Fuhrman in 2011 to learn what to eat and why.
 I haven’t even had a cold since then, and I have kept my weight at about 145.
 (I am five feet six inches tall.)